Aveygo/TempestClient/README.md

 ```
 sudo chmod 755 dir/to/Tempest.sh
 ```
 Change /dir/to/Tempest.sh to where you installed the program or drag and drop it in.
-MacOS users will also need to install brew:
+##### MacOS users will also need to install brew for script to run:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```